Researcher · AI & Collective Intelligence

 make decisions

 I study what happens to collective decision-making when AI enters the room: how information diversity shifts, whose knowledge gets heard, and what the group loses or gains.
-Doctoral fellow at the TCD-TUD SOHAM Centre, with a background in agricultural science and computational methods.
+My background runs from agricultural science to collective intelligence and computational social science.

 Azeez Adewale Hamzat